The short answer

 What testing and mitigation cost

-A DIY long-term test kit is about $30–60; a professional test is more.
-If you're above the guideline, a certified mitigation system (a sub-slab vent fan) typically runs ~$2,500–3,500 and brings levels well down.
-That's your negotiating number — small, predictable, and permanent.
+A DIY long-term test kit is about $30 to $60; a professional test is more.
+If you're above the guideline, a certified mitigation system (a sub-slab vent fan) typically runs ~$2,500 to $3,500 and brings levels well down.
+That's your negotiating number, small, predictable, and permanent.

 When to pay a little more attention